 One of the things I enjoy most is snorkelling in the calmer waters of the pristine bays.
 There are numerous excellent snorkelling locations throughout the archipelago, such as the Molokini Crater just off the coast of Maui, for couples who want to witness the exotic marine life found in this part of the world.
 You may see creatures like green sea turtles, and many varieties of butterfly fish.

 One night on the western side of the island of Hawaiʻi, I heard of a spot where the manta rays have come to associate light with food.
 After a 15-minute boat ride from the shore, my guide strung out lighted floats into the water.
 I jumped in and, after a few moments, a dozen manta rays, their wingspan reaching up to 3 m (10 ft), started to come swooping out of the darkness.

 They would loop gracefully in an arc and come to feed with their ghostly white underbellies touching the surface, their mouths gaping open to swallow the plankton floating there.
 They seemed completely unperturbed by my presence, and although touching the rays isn't permitted, they would brush against me as they glided through the water.

 The island of Hawaiʻi has one of Hawaii's best hotels, the Mauna Kea Beach Hotel.
-All rooms have private balconies and I had great fun at the twice-weekly luau, a traditional Hawaiian feast of fresh fish, barbecued meats and tropical fruits, accompanied by hula and fire dancing.
+All rooms have private balconies and I had great fun at the twice-weekly lūʻau, a traditional Hawaiian feast of fresh fish, barbecued meats and tropical fruits, accompanied by hula and fire dancing.

 Learn to cook Cajun-style in New Orleans